Adus Institute – Coletivo Mola

-Adus is a non-government organization whose goal is to help refugees that come to Brazil.
-They offer different services to immigrants like legal advice, documentation, Portuguese classes, community events, job search, and so on.
-Their website is a reference point where people could find and understand how the services are offered, how to collaborate with the organization, and other pieces of information like the organization’s history and who are the collaborators.
+Adus Institute is a non-governmental organisation (NGO) whose goal is to help refugees that come to Brazil.
+They offer different services to immigrants like legal advice, documentation, Portuguese classes, community events, and job search, among others.
+The website is a starting point where people can find the offered services and how to contact the organisation.
+The website also provides information about collaborating with the organisation and institutional information.

 The website redesign had three goals:

-- to be accessible and understandable to the immigrants and refugees;
+- Be accessible and understandable to immigrants and refugees;

-- give orientation to those that would like to collaborate, working for the NGO
+- Give orientation to those that would like to collaborate and work for the NGO;

-- be easy and clear for those who want to donate
+- Be easy and straightforward for those who want to donate.

-We started the process with an initial workshop with some key collaborators.
-Our goal was to understand the characteristics of the organization, the main problems and prioritize them.
+We started the process with an initial workshop with key collaborators.
+Our goal was to understand the organisation’s characteristics and main struggles and prioritise them.

-With these results, we designed a service mapping dynamic using cards.
-Each card in this dynamic represented one area inside the NGO and we used these materials to understand the service flows and the pain points.
-We interviewed around 20 people, from different areas, collaborators, donators, teachers, and refugees.
+With the results, we designed a service mapping exercise using cards whose goal was to understand the service flows and pain points.
+Each card in this exercise represented one area within the NGO.
+We interviewed 20 people from sectors like collaborators, donators, teachers, and refugees.

-After mapping the main service flows and pain points, we had the opportunity to make a design workshop with some collaborators to think about some alternatives and solutions for the problems found.
+After mapping the main service flows and pain points, we had the opportunity to promote a design workshop with collaborators to co-create alternatives and solutions for the problems found.

-Our final task was to propose a new architecture for the website that could have a better performance on the problematic points.
+Our final task was to propose a new website architecture that could perform better on the unclear points.

-Planning the mapping and creative process.
-Facilitating the dynamics.
-Prototyping the new website.
+Planning the research process and facilitating the mapping and creative process.
+Prototyping wireframes for the new website.

 The inputs from the co-creation session generated a new architecture for the website that was implemented that year.